 - ½ cup water or as required

-- rock salt as required
+- rock salt or regular salt as required

-- 1 tbsp oil
+- 1 tablespoon oil

-- 1 tsp mustard seeds
+- 1 teaspoon mustard seeds (rai)

-- 1 tsp urad dal
+- 1 teaspoon urad dal (husked black gram)

-- a pinch of asafoetida
+- 1 pinch asafoetida (hing)

-- 10-12 curry leaves
+- 10 to 12 curry leaves (kadi patta)

-- first grind the coconut, roasted chana dal, green chilies, coriander leaves, garlic in a chutney grinder or blender with water.
+- First grind the coconut, roasted chana dal, green chilies, coriander leaves, garlic in a chutney grinder or blender with water.

-- season the chutney with salt and keep aside.
+- Season the chutney with salt and keep aside.

-- in a small pan, heat oil on a low flame.
+- In a small pan, heat oil on a low flame.

-- when the oil becomes hot, add the mustard seeds and urad dal.
+- When the oil becomes hot, add the mustard seeds and urad dal.

-- keep the flame low.
+- Keep the flame low.

-- let mustard seeds crackle and the urad dal get reddish brown.
+- Let mustard seeds crackle and the urad dal get reddish brown.

-- they will take almost the same time to get cooked.
+- They will take almost the same time to get cooked.

-- then add the dry red chilies, curry leaves and asafoetida.
+- Then add the dry red chilies, curry leaves and asafoetida.

-- stir and fry till the curry leaves become crisp and the red chilies change color.
+- Stir and fry till the curry leaves become crisp and the red chilies change color.

-- pour the hot tempering in the prepared chutney.
+- Pour the hot tempering in the prepared chutney.

-- stir and then serve the garlic coconut chutney with idli, dosa, vadai or upma.
+- Stir and then serve the garlic coconut chutney with idli, dosa, vadai or upma.